Skip to main content

 Not an official one on either platform.
 The way to get an app-like experience is 'Add to Home Screen': on iPhone use Safari's Share menu, on Android use Chrome's menu.
 That saves onlyfans.com as a full-screen, app-like icon.
 It is the real OnlyFans, delivered through the browser rather than an app store.

-Because the Apple App Store and Google Play enforce content policies that restrict adult and explicit material, which is incompatible with OnlyFans' core content.
+OnlyFans is not in the App Store because Apple and Google enforce content policies that restrict adult and explicit material, which is incompatible with OnlyFans' core content.
 It is a policy boundary set by Apple and Google, not a technical limitation, which is why the situation is stable and unlikely to change.
+OnlyFans runs as a mobile website instead.

 Are the OnlyFans apps in the app store real?